-Drainage, it is understood is to an exclusive septic tank which we understand lies within the feu.
+Drainage, it is understood is to a mutual septic tank which we understand lies outwith the feu.
 This was not checked or tested.
 It should be ensured that appropriate registration documents are available.

 Estimated re-instatement cost (£) for insurance purposes